openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 .. meta:
     frontend_status: Done

-The class ``Promise<T>`` represents the values returned by launch expressions.
-It belongs to the core packages of the standard library (see :ref:`Standard Library`), and thus it is imported by default and may be used without any qualification.
+The class ``Promise<T>`` represents the values returned by launch expressions (see :ref:`Create and Launch a Coroutine`) and dynamic import expressions (see :ref:`Dynamic Import Expression`).
+It belongs to the core packages of the standard library (see :ref:`Standard Library`), and can be used without any qualification.

-The following methods are used as follows:
+The methods are used as follows:

 -  ``then`` takes two arguments (the first argument is the callback used if the promise is fulfilled, and the second if it is rejected), and returns